mlcommons/training_results_v0.6/NVIDIA/benchmarks/transformer/implementations/pytorch/README.md

 ### Steps to download and verify data

-Steps to download, tokenize, and convert the reference tokenization to the proper pytorch file format:
+Steps to download the dataset, tokenize it, and convert the reference tokenization to the proper pytorch file format:

 ```
 docker build --pull -t mlperf-nvidia:translation .